AntonGole/AvanzaPy/README.md

 # Stock Trader

-A Python project for automated stock trading using the Avanza platform.
+A Python project for automated stock trading using unofficial Avanza API.

 ## Setup